 If you were able to document 18 years of applicable experience when you first applied for your C.P.M. you should have received a Lifetime Certification.
 This means your certification will never expire.
 If you documented less than 18 years of experience, your certification will be valid for 5 years from the date you were certified.
 You will need to be recertified in order to maintain your C.P.M. certification.
-ISM provides you with a one year grace period beyond the expiration date of your certification.
+ISM provides you with a one-year grace period beyond the expiration date of your certification.
 Once this grace period has passed there is no way to reinstate your certification.

 Organizations have communicated to ISM that they value the C.P.M. as evidence of a solid baseline of purchasing knowledge.
 The supply management profession has evolved into one of the most strategic and cost-leveraging functions in today's competitive business environment, therefore maintaining your Certified Purchasing Manager (C.P.M.) designation may help advance your career.
 C.P.M. certification helps you to develop the skills needed to solve problems effectively, negotiate at a higher level and take the lead in accomplishing the strategic goals set by your organization.

 Experienced professionals with or without a four-year university degree can greatly benefit by maintaining their C.P.M. regardless of their current focus in supply management.
-The exam concentrates on one of the primary components of supply management — purchasing.
-However, it also covers negotiations, value enhancement strategies, the supply environment and up-to-date management techniques.

 Individuals wishing to verify a C.P.M.s certification status can use ISM Credentials Verification.
 Please remember there may be instances where a candidate's information may not be up-to-date due to the time factor in processing applications and recertifications.
-If you have questions about posted results, please contact the Professional Credentials Department at email@example.com.
+If you have questions about posted results, please contact the Certification Department at firstname.lastname@example.org.

 Yes.
-ISM has granted over 51,000 C.P.M.s since the program's inception in 1974 meaning the C.P.M. designation will remain one of the most recognized designations in purchasing, in addition to the CPSM®.
+ISM has granted over 53,000 C.P.M.s since the program's inception in 1974 meaning the C.P.M. designation will remain one of the most recognized designations in purchasing, in addition to the CPSM®.
 However, your certification must remain in good standing.
 If a candidate allows the C.P.M. to expire past the grace period, the candidate will no longer be allowed to recertify and must stop using the C.P.M. designation.

 December 31, 2014 — Last day to apply for the C.P.M.
 Designation (given your exam scores are still valid at that time)